- Reference Number: HEY-079/2018

 - Eat small amounts often this can help with early pregnancy sickness

 - Do you smoke?
 This is the time to stop.
-You can self-refer for advice on how to stop by calling 01482 247111 or text STEPS to 61825.
+You can self-refer for advice on how to stop by calling 01482 977617 or text smokefree 08009177752.
 More information is also available at www.readytostopsmoking.co.uk

 - Do you take recreational drugs, are worried about alcohol intake or are alcohol dependent?
 This is the time to stop.
-You can self-refer for advice by calling Renew on 01482 620013 if you live in Hull or The East Riding Partnership on 01482 344690 is you live in the East Riding of Yorkshire.
+You can self-refer for advice by calling Renew on 01482 620013 email us on email@example.com you live in Hull or The East Riding Partnership on 01482 344690 is you live in the East Riding of Yorkshire.

 - Avoid drinking alcohol, (unless you are alcohol dependent then reduction will be monitored by one of the above agencies).